Philadelphia Criminal Appeals Attorney

 Incorrect Evidence Decisions

 You can also appeal your case if you believe that the court made an incorrect decision as to whether certain evidence was let into court.
 The general rule is that evidence is allowed so long as it has any tendency to prove something more or less likely to be true.
 This is a fairly broad scope of things that are allowed to be admitted as evidence.
-However, there are a number of restrictions on evidence as well.
+However, there are many restrictions on evidence as well.

 If something is not relevant to a case, it cannot be admitted as evidence.
 For example, if you are on trial for robbing a bank, the prosecution cannot bring in the fact that you were pulled over for drunk driving the week before as evidence because it has nothing to do with whether you robbed a bank or not.
-If the prosecution was allowed to bring in evidence like this, it could prejudice the jury into thinking that someone who was arrested in the past has some sort of propensity to commit a crime in the future.
+If the prosecution was allowed to bring in evidence like this, it could prejudice the jury into thinking that someone arrested in the past has some propensity to commit a crime in the future.
 The reality is that just because someone committed a crime does not mean that they committed this crime.

 If you believe that evidence that should not have been admitted was used in your case, you should appeal the decision with our lawyers.